OpenBiohazard2/OpenBiohazard2/README.md

 ### Installation

 1. Clone this project.
 2. Get the game data from your installed location.
 Copy all the files to the `data/` folder in this repository.
-If the region of the game is different, you will need to go to game/resource.go and change the value of GAME_REGION.
 3. Run `go build`.

 ### Task list